josephcarroll/josephcarroll.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer (engineer? programmer?) in the Finance industry, iced coffee drinker, somewhat consistent gym goer and occasional writer.
-I was born in the UK (Luton to be specific!) but now live in Brooklyn with my fiancée Hannah and cat Oliver.
+Joe is software developer in the finance world.
+A self-proclaimed Scala nerd, Joe's other interests include reading, weightlifting, and woodworking and his been known to start the day with an iced coffee or five.

+Originally from Luton, England, Joe now lives in Brooklyn with his fiancé Hannah and his cat Oliver.